lilli-mcnally/muddy-paws/README.md

 My initial idea was to create a seperate page called "submit.html" where everything would be the same as the contact page, except for the form would be deleted and instead a message read "Thank you for submitting, someone will be in touch with you soon".
 I've done a lot of research about the Visibility property,and Onclick event but there doesn't seem to be a way to toggle either of these without using Javascript.

 I attempted to add the Javascript described in [this example](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_onclick) by W3 Schools.
 I wanted to use the button to display this message, however asking the Submit button to both post to the Code Institute Form Dump and change a message visability doesn't seem to be possible.

+I spoke to Mitko, my mentor, about this issue and he suggested I change:

+`<form class="was-validated" method="post" action="https://formdump.codeinstitute.net/" target="_blank">`

+to:

+`<form class="was-validated" method="GET" action="thank-you.html">`

+This gave the ability to display the thank you page to the user once they've submitted the contact form, but unfortunately doesn't post the form's information anywhere.

 ### **Navigation Toggler**